 Name of creator

 Paul Hiebert was born at Pilot Mound, Manitoba in 1892.
 His father started a store in Altona where Hiebert attended school.
 He graduated from United College in 1916 with Honours in Philosophy and later obtained an M.A. in Gothic and Germanic Philology from the University of Toronto.
-In 1922, he received a second Masters, this time in Chemistry and Physics from McGill University where in 1924 he also received his Ph.D. in Chemistry.
-On completion of his studies, he returned to Manitoba where he taught Chemistry at the University of Manitoba for twenty-eight years.
+In 1922, he received a second Masters, this time in Chemistry and Physics from McGill University.
+He completed his Ph.D. in Chemistry at McGill University in 1924.
+Hiebert then returned to Manitoba where he taught Chemistry at the University of Manitoba for twenty-eight years.
 Later in life he became a minister for the United Church.
 Hiebert began writing poetry as a child to pass time while working in his father's store.
-He wrote his first and best known novel, Sarah Binks in 1947 which won the Stephen Leacock Award in 1948.
-In 1966, the sequel, Willows Revisited, a humorist novel, won second place in the same competition.
+He wrote his first and best known novel, Sarah Binks, in 1947 for which he won the Stephen Leacock Memorial Medal for Humour in 1948.
+In 1966, the sequel, Willows Revisited, won second place in the same competition.
 He also wrote Tower in Siloam (1966), Doubting Castle (1976), For the Birds (1980) and Not as the Scribes (1984), along with numerous articles on a variety of subjects published in newspapers and periodicals.
 Despite his success as a humorist and author of fiction, he regarded his philosophical writings as his finer achievements.
-On retirement from the university in 1953, he moved to Carman, Manitoba, with his wife Dorothy, where he died in 1987.
+On retirement from the university in 1953, he moved to Carman, Manitoba, with his wife Dorothy.
+Paul Hiebert died in 1987.

 The Dr. Paul G. Hiebert collection came to the Archives at the University of Manitoba in sections: first in 1975; a second instalment in 1981; and the final accession in 1990.
 A formal dinner in honour of Dr. Hiebert was held in October, 1975 to officially welcome the collection to the University of Manitoba.
 The 1990 donation was made by his widow, Dorothy.